Daily routines Grooming and dental care Rescue-aware handovers

 Daily

-• Meals, water, toilet pattern, energy, and mood
+• Meals, water, toilet pattern, energy, mood

-• Warmth, safe resting space, and gentle companionship
+• Warmth, safe resting space, gentle company

 Weekly